coccon/proffastpylot/docs/folder_structure.md

 This articles gives an overview about the folder structure used by PROFFASTpylot.
 The needed folders can be divided into three categories:
- 1. Input data: E.g. Interferograms, pressure files, map files.
+ 1. Input data: Interferograms, pressure files, map files
- 2. Output data: E.g. the spectra, the results of the processing, some config files.
+ 2. Output data: Spectra, results of the processing, config files
  3. PROFFAST path: the folder where the binaries of the PROFFAST files are located

  Please note that those three folders do not have to be in the same parent folder.